 Slates should be prepared before production to identify the educators/authors who will be filmed.
 Exhibit E includes an example of a slate.
 Cards are picked up from the Operations Manager.
 She needs to be informed exactly which cards you are taking.

-4.1.11 Pre-Travel Checklist
+4.1.11 Pre-travel Checklist

 Below is a checklist for Producers when they travel: